TehShrike/sheetsy/readme.md

 2. Using the key, fetch the list of sheets
 3. With the original key and a sheet id from the list, fetch a sheet's data

-# HTTPS

-This library will only work in the browser if your site is served over HTTPS.

-Your site should be served over HTTPS anyway.
-For local testing, use [ngrok](https://ngrok.com/) or something.

-Caveat: if you want to try to work around this, you can implement your own HTTP GET function.
-[See below](#optional-argument-getfunction)

 # API

 ```js